JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 #### return codes:

-- 97 - a database server was not selected.
-- 98 - a web server was not selected.
-- 99 - a php version was not selected.
-- 100 - phpMyAdmin does not support HHVM.
-- 101 - failed to install phpMyAdmin dependencies.
+- 64 - failed to install phpMyAdmin dependencies.
-- 102 - failed to switch to /usr/share directory.
+- 65 - failed to switch to /usr/share directory.
-- 103 - failed to download phpMyAdmin.
+- 66 - failed to download phpMyAdmin.
-- 104 - failed to extract phpMyAdmin.
+- 67 - failed to extract phpMyAdmin.
-- 105 - failed to move phpMyAdmin to /usr/share directory.
+- 68 - failed to move phpMyAdmin to /usr/share directory.
-- 106 - failed to remove phpMyAdmin .tar.gz file.
+- 69 - failed to remove phpMyAdmin .tar.gz file.
-- 107 - failed to set ownership of phpMyAdmin directory.
+- 70 - failed to set ownership of phpMyAdmin directory.
-- 108 - failed to set permissions of phpMyAdmin directory.
+- 71 - failed to set permissions of phpMyAdmin directory.
-- 109 - failed to create /usr/share/phpmyadmin/tmp directory.
+- 72 - failed to create /usr/share/phpmyadmin/tmp directory.
-- 110 - failed to set symlink of ./phpmyadmin to ${web_root}/public/phpmyadmin.
+- 73 - failed to set symlink of ./phpmyadmin to ${web_root}/public/phpmyadmin.
-- 111 - failed to create htpasswd file.
+- 74 - failed to create htpasswd file.
-- 112 - failed to create phpMyAdmin configuration file.
+- 75 - failed to create phpMyAdmin configuration file.

 #### examples: